rscherrer/brachypode-r/07-surviving-founders-2/README.md

 ## surviving-founders

-Here we look at the persistence time of various starting strategies in a stressful environmnent, in a metapopulation setting.
+Here we look at the persistence time of various starting strategies in a stressful environmnent.